anshulmalokar/LLD-DesignPatterns/DecoratorDesignPatterns/Readme.md

         - The object of this decorator will just be used when we are adding a new layer of feature but initially we will be requiring a base pizza for creating a pizza.
         - We can use constructor invocation.
     - Reason for the Is-a relation
         - Now at the end we will be requiring a pizza only right.
-That's the main moto.
+That's the main motto.